h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-10-SLAE_Assignment_7.md

 #### Decryption (Along with execution of the shellcode)
 --------------

-For the decryption portion, the encrypted shellcode is hardcoded within the python wrapper script along with the AES key:
+For the decryption portion, the encrypted shellcode is hardcoded within the AES decryption wrapper script along with the AES key:

 ```python
 #!/usr/bin/python